cscart/docs/en/user_guide/addons/direct_customer_to_vendor_payments/index.rst

 Installation
 ============

 The **Direct Customer-to-Vendor Payments** add-on is installed :doc:`like any other add-on </user_guide/addons/1manage_addons>`.
-The only difference is that after installation you'll also need to set the set the status of the add-on to *Active*.
+The only difference is that after installation you'll also need to set the status of the add-on to *Active*.

 During activation, the add-on will automatically disable the following add-ons: